hugovelasquez/travel-app/README.md

 # To Do:
 1. Consider continent
 1. Add new cityloc function to xml layout
+1. Last trip of multi-stop trip: only kms count towards statistics
 1. Statistics
 1. World Map
 1. Import/Export trip list as `*.csv`